Pi versus Pi - 3.141 v 3.144

 This book contains a comparison of two values of Pi, and shows that one of the values has perfect symmetry and one does not.
 Because both the square and the circle are both perfectly symmetrical, we would expect Pi to have perfect symmetry.

-Download this e-book for free (PDF format) :
+Download my book for FREE (PDF format) :

 mirror 1 |

 We start with a circle and a square with the same circumference/perimeter (c).
 (Fig. 1)